 Last Updated: 02-04-2020.

-- 20-Minute Mentors, Department and Program Evaluation and Assessment, Leadership, Magna All Access, Mentor Commons, Strategic Planning
+- 20-Minute Mentors, Faculty Support, Leadership, Magna All Access, Mentor Commons

 - How Should We Measure Teaching Effectiveness?